najinkya1313/fpga-radio-correlator/README.md

 ### LED Heartbeat

-A 28-bit counter running on the full 50 MHz clock drives the onboard LED at approximately **0.2 Hz** (one blink every ~5 seconds) as a visual indicator that the FPGA is running.
+A 28-bit counter running on the full 50 MHz clock drives the onboard LED at approximately **0.2 Hz** (one blink every ~5 seconds) as a visual indicator that the bitstream has been successfully uploaded and running on the FPGA.

 ---